danielgaskell/scc/doc/syscall2.md

 wake_pid = Timer_Wake(_sympid, 200, 5*50);
 ```

-An application can only have one wake timer running at a time.
+This function only supports running one wake timer at a time; for more complex behavior, see `Timer_Add()`.

 *Return value*: On success, returns the timer ID needed to stop the timer later with `Timer_Delete()`.
 On failure, returns -1.